 Hot Tips to Draw Out More Creative Participation in Meetings

-Even if your leadership team has been running on the Entrepreneurial Operating System® for years, you can still run into speed bumps in your team meetings.
+Even if your leadership team has been running a business for years, you can still run into speed bumps in your team meetings.
 Tough Issues can be…well, tough to solve.
 It’s in those moments when you need your team to step up to the plate with creative ideas.
 Those are also the moments when your team may feel stymied.
 Meeting participation drops and you’re left with one or two people who drive the discussion.

 If that sounds familiar to you, we’ve got your back.
 Here are seven proven ways to generate more engagement, stronger participation and more creative ideas to solve your toughest Issues.